maharmstone/btrfs/README.md

 In other words, assume that the driver is going to corrupt your entire filesystem, and you'll be pleasantly surprised when it doesn't.

-However, having said that, it ought to be suitable for day-to-day use.
+However, having said that, it ought to be suitable for day-to-day use, especially when mounted readonly.

 Everything here is released under the GNU Lesser General Public Licence (LGPL);
 see the file LICENCE for more info.
 You are encouraged to play about with the